This post discusses research on fermented foods and shares the 10 best fermented foods for your diet.

 3. KIMCHI

 Kimchi is most often made with cabbage, just like sauerkraut is.
-It is usually made with radishes, too, and topped with seasonings like ginger (read about how good ginger is for you!), garlic, and spring onions.
-Studies with participants with prediabetes show it decreases insulin resistance and can lower blood pressure.
+It is usually made with radishes, too, and topped with seasonings like ginger, garlic, and spring onions.
+Studies with participants with prediabetes show itย decreases insulin resistanceย and can lower blood pressure.
 You can also look for kimchi with fermented vegetables like daikon radish and carrots.

 6. MISO

-Japanese cuisine has got it right.
 Miso is also made with fermented soybeans but is a common seasoning in things like miso soup, miso paste, dressings, and meat marinades.
-There are lots of studies on the goodness of miso, including a lower risk of stroke and the regulation of blood pressure.
+There are lots of studies on the goodness of miso, including its potential benefits for digestion.

 7. TEMPEH